Round 1

 TRADE!
 (See #5 for details.)

 While the Jags passed on the opportunity to draft Jeanty for themselves, they have picked up a premium pick at #39 overall, now drafting at 10 and 39 instead of 5 and 107.
-While Walter Nolen is probably more talented, again, give me what I think is the double or the triple here in Grant.
+I had Grant here before, but upon further inspection, I like Harmon as the better player.

 Barron is really good at football, and Dallas needs guys in the secondary who are really good at football.

 The Dolphins should trade Tyreek Hill away, as he doesn't want to be there and, thus, he's probably not going to fully invest himself on the field.
 For the sake of this mock, I'm going trade Hill to the Packers for Jaire Alexander and some draft compensation that doesn't involve each team's 1st rounder.
 This lessens Miami's CB need a bit, and now the Packers don't have to force a 1st Round WR.
 As for this pick for Miami, they are in a similar spot to the 49ers, as they need a plan to replace LT Terron Armstead.
-Enter Banks, who, if he can't play out there, would still be a fine fix at a guard spot.
+Membou has played RT, but no matter.

 Much like Barron, Starks is just good at the game, and unlike Terry Fontenot's tendency, I'll just go with a bankable starter here.